kurtharriger/spring-osgi/readme-building.txt

 1d.
 Using JDK 1.5 +

 Spring DM requires JDK 1.4+ for its core infrastructure but provides 1.5 specific source code such as the annotation support.
 For this cases, the jdk-1.5+ profile have been created which should be activated by default (and thus include the 1.5-specific modules into the build).

-To check the Java version used by maven, use the followig command:
+To check the Java version used by maven, use the following command:

 # mvn -v

 Unfortunately, at the moment (Maven 2.0.9), combining several profiles automatically activates doesn't seem to be supported (hence the need to always specify an OSGi platform even when using the default).
 We hope that in the future, the building process will be improved in this regards so the proper profiles will be applied automatically based on the existing environment.